Platinumt3chnology/visual-recognition./tutorial-custom-classifier.md

     ```
     {: pre}

-    To classify against default classes, omit the `parameters` parameter.
+    To classify against only the built-in General model, omit the `parameters` parameter.
     {: tip}

     The response includes classifiers, their classes, and a score for each class.
 Scores range from 0-1, with a higher score indicating greater correlation.
 The `/v3/classify` calls omit low-scoring classes by default if high-scoring classes are identified.
 You can set a minimum score to display by specifying a floating point value for the `threshold` parameter in your call.